lucia-auth/lucia/documentation-v2/content/guidebook/sign-in-with-username-and-password/index.md

 ### Authenticate users

 The key we created for the user allows us to get the user via their username, and validate their password.
 This can be done with [`Auth.useKey()`](/reference/lucia/interfaces/auth#usekey).
 If the username and password is correct, we'll create a new session just like we did before.
 If not, Lucia will throw an error.
+Make sure to make the username lowercase before calling `useKey()`.

 ```ts
 import { auth } from "./lucia.js";